makeplans/makeplans-api/readme.md

 ## Data formats

-The API supports JSON and XML for input and output.
+The API supports JSON for input and output.
 In addition you can specify input using form data.

 The format of the output data is provided as is and the reference is this document.
-We do not use XML Schema.
-Any additional attributes such as 'type' in XML must be considered only as hints.

 All data is UTF-8.

 All examples and object attributes in this documentation are JSON.
 They are lowercase and use underscore as separator.
-XML element names uses hyphen instead of underscore (`created-at` instead of `created_at`).

 ### Output